 - How do you shape your virtual life or online presence to expose or hide your disability?
 What goes into the decision to keep it visible/invisible?

 Submitted work should be 5,000 words or fewer and unpublished.
 Neither academic writing nor poetry will be considered.
 If you would like to submit a prose piece to this project or just want to hear more about it, please contact me by using the form below or emailing sarahmichaelhollenbeck [at] gmail [dot] com.
 PLEASE NOTE: Due to the obligations of running a bookstore, this project is currently on hiatus.
-I hope to return to writing in 2018.
+I hope to return to writing in Spring of 2018.
 Please feel free to email with questions and thoughts and connections.